Kierspe: Coat of arms

 The city's coat of arms was derived from the former coat of arms of the Amt.
 It combines symbols for both of the member municipalities - Kierspe and Rönsahl - separated by the red-white checkered bar of the counts of the Mark.
 On the bottom of the coat of arms is a red lion with blue claws and tongue, the symbol of the counts of Berg and taken from the coat of arms of Rönsahl.
 On the top is a Rauk, a raven.
 It refers to the nickname given to young recruits, who imitated the sound of the raven when first wearing their blue uniform during mustering.
 The coat of arms was granted to the Amt on 20 August 1936, and to the city on 29 July 1969.
 It was designed by Otto Hupp.

-The coat of arms of the municipality Kierspe was similar to the one of the Amt, except the bottom was a blank yellow field.
+The coat of arms of the municipality Kierspe was similar to that of the Amt, except the bottom was a blank yellow field.
 It was granted on 17 October 1935.
 The coat of arms of the municipality Rönsahl had Saint Servatius in the top, the patron saint of the church in Rönsahl.